embodied-co-create/embodied-co-create.github.io/README.md

 # pretraining4robotics
-Repository to host the website for "Pretraining for Robotics Workshops"
+Repository to host the website for "Pretraining for Robotics Workshop"